Sci-Fi No Longer, NREL Engineers Smart Homes

-NREL is leveraging two laboratories to make its dream home a reality — the soon-to-be-built Smart Power Laboratory, which is part of the new Energy Systems Integration Facility (ESIF), and the Automated Home Energy Management Laboratory.
+NREL is leveraging two laboratories to make its dream home a reality — the soon-to-be-built Systems Performance Laboratory, which is part of the new Energy Systems Integration Facility (ESIF), and the Automated Home Energy Management Laboratory.

 Smart Power for the Next Generation

-The Smart Power Laboratory will allow NREL to perform equipment testing for industry.
+The Systems Performance Laboratory will allow NREL to perform equipment testing for industry.
 For example, if a manufacturer builds a new inverter, it can be tested and validated at NREL before the manufacturer takes the system for certification.
 This will greatly reduce the risk of failure for the manufacturer during the certification testing.

 "We've found that a large number of manufacturers don't have all of the necessary equipment to do the required testing — like having a grid simulator to see how their inverter behaves if there is a disturbance in the grid frequency," Chakraborty said.
 "ESIF will have equipment that can test this type of power electronics system, and thanks to our large grid simulators, load banks, and DC sources, connected through the Research Electrical Distribution Bus (REDB), we can be a test bed for even bigger inverters — which is the current trend in the market."